GST distribution dispute

-The GST distribution dispute is an ongoing political controversy concerning the distribution of goods and services tax (GST) revenue amongst the Australian states and territories.
-The dispute was originally based upon Western Australia's (WA) dissatisfaction with its low returns, which led to reform in 2018.
-As a result of the state's improved financial position during the COVID-19 pandemic, debate has since centred around the suitability of the minimum payments floor introduced as the original solution, and several states have begun inquiries.
+The GST distribution dispute is an ongoing political controversy concerning the distribution of goods and services tax (GST) revenue amongst the Australian states and territories and the federal government.
+The dispute was originally based upon Western Australia's (WA's) dissatisfaction with its low returns, which led to reform in 2018.
+The 2018 reform guarantees all states and territories a minimum share of GST revenue.

+As a result of WA's improved financial position during and after the COVID-19 pandemic, debate has since centred around the suitability of the minimum payments floor introduced and the perceived inequity of the reform.
+Currently, the federal government provides a no worse-off guarantee, meaning that states and territories receive either the funding they would have under the old system or the new system, whichever is higher.
+This prevents the reform causing disadvantage to any jurisdiction during the transition period, which will expire in 2029–30.
+Several states have held inquiries and have alternatively demanded the federal government undo the reform or continue contributing to the GST pool.
+The Commonwealth Grants Commission, which is responsible for calculating the GST shares paid to each state and territory, is scheduled to review the GST scheme twice by 2027.

+Critics have pointed to the high cost the federal government incurs subsidising states under the no worse-off guarantee and the relative inequity in funding that the reform introduced.
+Alternative proposals have been made to suggest the use of a per capita distribution system.
+Supporters of the reform contest that WA cannot be expected to indefinitely subsidise other states, that undoing the reform would disincentivize WA from developing its natural resources, and that gambling taxes (which are a major source of revenue in the eastern states) should be included in the distribution calculation just as mining royalties are.
+The reforms continue to be supported by both the Coalition and the Labor Party at a federal level, and both have campaigned on their support for the reform.
+Despite the criticism and proposed alternatives, it is generally understood that altering the distribution arrangements would be political suicide due to WA's status as the key swing state in federal elections.

 Background

-The GST system was originally legislated by the Howard Government in 1999 and introduced in 2000.
+The GST system was originally legislated by the Howard government (Coalition) in 1999 and introduced in 2000.
 It is a value-added tax set at 10% of the price of most goods and services sold in the country.
 Upon its introduction, it replaced several state taxes as part of a broader taxation reform.

-In Australia, GST revenue is distributed between the states and territories according to a principle of horizontal fiscal equalisation (HFE).
+In Australia, GST revenue is paid to a central pool and then distributed between the states and territories according to the principle of horizontal fiscal equalisation (HFE).
 The HFE system is designed to equalise revenue between the states and remedy fiscal imbalance.
-Recommendations for the rate of return for each state and territory are made by the Commonwealth Grants Commission (CGC), originally with the goal of provision of equal quality government services between all states.
-Thus, revenue raised through GST is paid to a central pool before being distributed between the states and territories in order to equalise spending capabilities.
+Recommendations for the share of GST revenue for each state and territory are made by the Commonwealth Grants Commission (CGC), originally with the goal of providing equal quality government services between all states.